-- A curious observation. - Why a new learning and complexity theory is needed? - Why and how to use information theory? - Predictive information, its properties, and relations to other quantities of interest. - Calculating predictive information for different processes. - Unique complexity measure through predictive information. - Possible applications.
+- A curious observation.

+- Why a new learning and complexity theory is needed?

+- Why and how to use information theory?

+- Predictive information and its properties.

+- Calculating predictive information for different processes.

+- Unique complexity measure through predictive information.

+- Possible applications.

 Entropy of words in a spin chain